Hawthorne001/dynamics365smb-docs/business-central/save-business-contacts-to-outlook.md

 - Keeping your business contacts separate from other contacts in Outlook and Teams

   The **People** page in Outlook and Teams offers different ways to organize your contacts.
 Depending on the version of Outlook and Teams you use, contacts might be organized into separate contact lists, folders, or categories.
 When synchronizing contacts, select the "Default" folder if you want your business contacts to be saved to the root, default set of contacts in Outlook and Teams.
-This folder most likely already contains contacts you have saved while working in Outlook and Teams, and is the simplest way of managing all of your contacts.
+This folder most likely already contains contacts you saved while working in Outlook and Teams, and is the simplest way of managing all of your contacts.
 To keep the list of contacts originating from Business Central separate from all your other contacts, you should use a specific folder instead.

 - Working with multiple companies

   Business Central allows setting up and using multiple companies within your organization.
 When you save contacts to Outlook, only contacts from the company you're currently signed into in Business Central are copied.
 If you work with contacts registered in different companies, you need to switch company and synchronize again.
-If you want to organize contacts by company in Outlook, you must first create a folder per company in Outlook and ensure you select the correct folder that matches the company you're signed into when synchronizing from Business Central.
+If you want to organize contacts by company in Outlook, you must first create a folder per company in Outlook.
+Then, ensure you select the correct folder that matches the company you're signed into when synchronizing from Business Central.

 - Working with large contact lists